MikeBirdTech/open-interpreter-termux/README.md

 ---

 ## Considerations

+### Updating config.yaml

 When running `interpreter --config` a `config.yaml` may be created in `~/Downloads`.
-This is *not* the config file used by Open Interpreter.
+This is _not_ the config file used by Open Interpreter.
 This is due to how Android/Termux handles opening files.

 In order to update your Open Interpreter config file, you need to edit the one located in `/data/data/com.termux/files/home/.config/Open Interpreter/`

+You may get an error saying that Termux cannot use external applications.
+You need to update the `termux.properties` file.
+You can use any text editor, here are the steps for `nano`:

+- `nano /.termux/termux.properties`
+- uncomment `allow-external-apps` property
+- save file

 ---

 ## Example Uses

 Check out these posts for examples of how Open Interpreter can be used on your Android

 - [One](https://x.com/MikeBirdTech/status/1707108619529916820)
 - [Two](https://x.com/MikeBirdTech/status/1711798317288419382)